SaifAqqad/AHK_MicMute/README.md

 ![](./src/resources/configwindow_1.png)

-1. Enter a profile name

-2. Choose your microphone from the drop down list.
+1. Choose your microphone from the drop down list.

-3. Choose whether you want separate hotkeys for Mute and Unmute or a single Toggle/Push-to-talk hotkey.
+2. Choose whether you want separate hotkeys for Mute and Unmute or a single Toggle/Push-to-talk hotkey.

       ![](./src/resources/configwindow_2.png)

-4. Based on your choice, you will either need to setup both hotkeys or just one of them.
+3. Based on your choice, you will either need to setup both hotkeys or just one of them.

    - Click on 'Record' then press the key(s) you want.
    - Turn on 'Wildcard' if you want the hotkey to be fired even if extra modifiers/keys are held down.